shawnr/practical-javascript/GLOSSARY.md

 ## Ecma International
 The governing body that stewards the ECMAScript standard, upon which JavaScript is based.

+## event handler
+A function that is associated with an event listener and which is called when the event is triggered.

 ## executable file
 A file that can be run directly on the computing hardware without requiring any interpretation or compilation at runtime.